 The floor of the courtyard is paved with red sandstone, interrupted by white marble strips which mark prayer positions for worshippers.
 Open arcades run along the edges of the courtyard between the gates; the city and the Red Fort are visible through these arcades.
 Chhatris mark the four corners of the courtyard and rise above the arcade roofs.

 An ablution tank (ca. 17 m. north-south by 15 m. east-west), surrounded by a raised three-meter-wide white marble platform, is located in the center of the courtyard.
-An intricately embossed marble fountain is located in its centre, and marble lampposts three meters in height mark its corners.
+An intricately embossed marble fountain is located in its center, and marble lampposts three meters in height mark its corners.

 The floor of the red sandstone arcades is raised ca. 40 cm from the courtyard level.
 Composed of cusped arches spanning between red sandstone columns approx. 2 meters apart, the arcades have similar street and courtyard elevations.
 A continuous chajja (eave) runs along the courtyard elevation, interrupted only by the gates and the prayer hall.
 Above the chajja is a blank frieze; above the frieze run the horizontal bands of the parapet (courtyard elevation) and the arched crenellations of the blind parapet (street elevation).